vmichalecki/css-snippet/README.md

 # CSS Snippet Cheat Sheet

-This reference guide contains the proper code CSS syntax for some really cool CSS tricks.
+This reference guide contains the proper CSS syntax for some really cool CSS tricks.

 ### Installation
 **View my project as it is deployed via GitHub:**